sPappalard/Python-Scripts/CV_FaceRecognition/README.md

 ## Features

-### Main Game Mode
+### Registration
-- Register new users with multiple face images
+- Register new users using at least 3 face images
 - Automatic face embedding calculation and storage
 - Support for multiple face angles and expressions